- About the Library

 - Registrar’s Office

 The Division of Social Sciences includes the areas of criminal justice, history, psychology, sociology, and social work.
 The Division offers the Bachelor’s degree with majors in Behavioral Sciences, Criminal Justice, and History.
-Within the Behavioral Science major students may choose an emphasis in Human Services, General Psychology or Addiction Psychology, or an approved minor.
+Within the Behavioral Sciences major, students may choose an emphasis in Human Services and Counseling, General Psychology, or an approved minor.

 The Criminal Justice major is designed to provide students an opportunity to pursue studies leading to law school, graduate school, or a career in the administration of justice.
 The program includes a core of criminal justice courses on such topics as law enforcement, the judicial process, criminal investigations, forensic crime scene investigations, juvenile justice, corrections, and criminal law.
 Credit for selected courses may be obtained through prior learning experience.
 Contact the program coordinator for further details.